codingthat/FlxScrollableArea/README.md

 # FlxScrollableArea (haxelib name: scrollable-area)

-For users of HaxeFlixel 4.0.0+, a scrollable area with automatic scrollbars, intended for manual layout enthusiasts (i.e. users of `FlxG.scaleMode = new StageSizeScaleMode()`...this is the only way this has been tested, so far.)
-It's possible that a normal scalemode could still be useful for something in the resize mode called NONE.
+For users of HaxeFlixel 4.0.0+, a scrollable area with automatic scrollbars, originally created for manual layout enthusiasts (i.e. users of `FlxG.scaleMode = new StageSizeScaleMode()`) to solve age-old scrollbar scaling problems, but it works with the default scalemode too.

-NEW: it also works on the default scale mode.
+This has been tested mostly on desktop targets and only with OpenFL legacy.
+OpenFL 3.6.1 + Lime 2.9.1 work, but some older versions should work, too.

 ## How do I use it?